 As in the case of many recipes, people used to one tradition consider the other “wrong”.
 I'm agnostic, but I prefer some juice with the rice, and I know the first form better, so that's what I'll describe.

 This page was originally written in June 2003, at a time when relatively little on the subject was to be found on the web.
 Since then, a number of pages have appeared.
-There's now a wikepedia page on the topic, and in March 2008, nearly 5 years later, I found a self-styled nasi lemak primer which, though it's clearly biased, acknowledges these two traditions:
+There's now a wikepedia page on the topic, and in March 2008, nearly 5 years later, I found a self-styled nasi lemak primer which, like its domain, is now no longer available.
+It's clearly biased, but acknowledges these two traditions:

 Fried chicken is the best complement to nasi lemak.
 Some may prefer curry chicken, fried fish, sotong or beef rendang.
 That's a matter of personal preference - I like it with fried chicken.